mlhartme/stool/client/documentation.md

 #### Description

-Deletes the stage, i.e. deletes it from the respective server.
+Deletes the stage, i.e. deletes it from the respective cluster.
 This includes images, containers and log files.
 If the current workspace is attached to this stage, this attachment is removed as well.

 Reports an error if the stage is up.
 In this case, stop the stage first or invoke the command with `-stop`.